TauqeerAhmad5201/network-data-consume.sh/README.md

 printf "%s\n" "$(tput bold)📡 RECEIVED $(tput sgr0): $RECEIVED"
 ```

-currently working to get the data seperately.
+currently working to get the data seperately. working out on the script to catch up.